State of Pennsylvania Incentives

 There are 15 OVR district offices throughout the state.
 Some of the services OVR provides to their customers include the following: vocational evaluation, education/training, job placement assistance, Assistive Technology and home/workplace modifications.

-Office of Vocational Rehabilitation (OVR) – Job Training
+Office of Vocational Rehabilitation (OVR) – Office Directory

 Pennsylvania Initiative on Assistive Technology (PIAT)